OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container-linux.md

 ---

 :::hint
 **Octopus Server Linux Containers launched as part of 2020.6 and are now our recommended way to use containers with Octopus Deploy.
-You will need to upgrade to 2020.6 before using the Octopus Linux Container**
+You will need to upgrade to 2020.6 before using the Octopus Linux Container.**
 :::

 This page describes how to run Octopus Deploy within a Linux Container.
 If you want to run an Octopus Deploy Windows container, please refer to the [Octopus Server Container Windows](/docs/installation/octopus-in-container/octopus-server-container-windows.md) documentation.